Cobalt(II) carbonate

 Cobalt(II) carbonate is the inorganic compound with the formula CoCO3.
-This reddish paramagnetic solid is an intermediate in the hydrometallurgical purification of cobalt from its ores.
+This pink paramagnetic solid is an intermediate in the hydrometallurgical purification of cobalt from its ores.
 It is an inorganic pigment, and a precursor to catalysts.
 Cobalt(II) carbonate also occurs as the rare red/pink mineral spherocobaltite.

 Preparation and structure

-It is prepared by combining solutions cobaltous sulfate and sodium bicarbonate:
+It is prepared by combining solutions of cobalt(II) sulfate and sodium bicarbonate: